-Non-GAAP financial measures presented and discussed in this MD&A are as follows:
+Non-GAAP financial measures and ratios presented and discussed in this MD&A are as follows:

-- "Adjusted EBITDA" represents operating profit (loss) adjusted to exclude depreciation and amortization, the gain (loss) on sale of assets and investments, and net income (loss) from projects accounted for using the equity method, but including "Equity Project EBITDA" from projects accounted for using the equity method (refer to Section 9 "Quarterly Financial Data" for a quantitative reconciliation to the most comparable financial measure). - "Equity Project EBITDA" represents Aecon's proportionate share of the earnings or losses from projects accounted for using the equity method before depreciation and amortization, finance income, finance cost and income tax expense (recovery) (refer to Section 9 "Quarterly Financial Data" for a quantitative reconciliation to the most comparable financial measure).
+- "Adjusted EBITDA" represents operating profit (loss) adjusted to exclude depreciation and amortization, the gain (loss) on sale of assets and investments, costs related to business acquisitions including: costs related to advisory, legal and other transaction fees; changes in the fair value of contingent consideration; and contingent consideration classified as compensation per IFRS; costs associated with the remediation of properties sold; and net income (loss) from projects accounted for using the equity method, but including "Equity Project EBITDA" from projects accounted for using the equity method (refer to Section 9 "Quarterly Financial Data" for a quantitative reconciliation to the most comparable financial measure).
+The most directly comparable measure calculated in accordance with IFRS is operating profit. - "Equity Project EBITDA" represents Aecon's proportionate share of the earnings or losses from projects accounted for using the equity method before depreciation and amortization, finance income, finance cost and income tax expense (recovery) (refer to Section 9 "Quarterly Financial Data" for a quantitative reconciliation to the most comparable financial measure). - "Adjusted Profit (Loss) Attributable To Shareholders" represents profit (loss) attributable to shareholders adjusted where applicable to exclude unrealized gains or losses on derivative financial instruments, costs related to business acquisitions including: amortization of acquisition-related intangible assets; costs related to advisory, legal and other transaction fees; changes in the fair value of contingent consideration; and contingent consideration classified as compensation per IFRS; costs associated with the remediation of properties sold; and where applicable the income tax effect of these adjustments (refer to Section 9 "Quarterly Financial Data" for a quantitative reconciliation to the most comparable financial measure).
+The most comparable IFRS measure for Adjusted Profit (Loss) Attributable To Shareholders is Profit (Loss) Attributable To Shareholders. - "Adjusted Earnings Per Share Basic" and "Adjusted Earnings Per Share Diluted" are calculated by dividing Adjusted Profit (Loss) Attributable To Shareholders (defined above) by the basic and diluted weighted average number of shares outstanding, respectively.
+The most comparable IFRS measure for Adjusted Earnings Per Share is earnings per share. (refer to Section 9 "Quarterly Financial Data" for a quantitative reconciliation to the most comparable financial measure).

 Management uses the above non-GAAP financial measures to analyze and evaluate operating performance.
 Aecon also believes the above financial measures are commonly used by the investment community for valuation purposes, and are useful complementary measures of profitability, and provide metrics useful in the construction industry.
-The most directly comparable measures calculated in accordance with GAAP are operating profit and profit (loss) attributable to shareholders.
+These non-GAAP financial measures exclude items which management believes will allow investors a consistent way to analyze Aecon's financial performance, allow for better analysis of core operating income and business trends, and improve comparability of companies within the industry.